borin98/borin98/README.md

 I'm a mathematician that loves to solve problems involving computer vision with deep learning

-- 🔭 I’m currently working on Brazil's 🇧🇷 particle accelerator (Sirius)
+- 🔭 I’m currently working on Brazil particle accelerator (Sirius)
-- 🌱 I’m currently learning about Super-resolution techniques using GAN's with pytorch, full stack _pipeline_ with react and fast API, docker and software engineering
+- 🌱 I’m currently learning about Super-resolution techniques using GAN's along with deep learning segmentation techniques using pytorch and tensorflow, fulltack _pipeline_ with react and fast API, docker and DevOps to deploy machine/Deep learning applications.
 - 📫 How to reach me: borinmacedo@gmail.com
-- ⚡ Fun fact: I love to play videogames ()
+- ⚡ Fun fact: I love to play videogames (Especially final fantasy games)

 <div align="center">
   <a href="https://github.com/borin98">